Kogan Mobile hits the discount 3G route

 Kogan Mobile’s latest deal offers 3GB of data and unlimited calls and texts for under ten bucks.

 Those are extremely competitive prices, and you might be wondering if there’s a downside.
-There are a few slight pitfalls to be aware of.
+It turns out there are a few slight pitfalls to be aware of.

 After discounting, here are how Kogan Mobile’s prepaid plans compare: